invent2prevent

 Program overview

-Invent2Prevent (I2P) is a national program that challenges high school and university students to create innovative, peer-driven products, tools, or initiatives that prevent targeted violence, hate, and terrorism.
-Sponsored by the U.S. Department of Homeland Security’s Center for Prevention Programs and Partnerships (CP3), I2P equips students with the tools, mentorship, and resources to turn big ideas into measurable impact.
+Invent2Prevent (I2P) was a national program that challenges high school and university students to create innovative, peer-driven products, tools, or initiatives that prevent targeted violence, hate, and terrorism.
+Sponsored by the U.S. Department of Homeland Security’s Center for Prevention Programs and Partnerships (CP3), I2P equipped students with the tools, mentorship, and resources to turn big ideas into measurable impact.

 by the numbers